Skip to main content

 4. Implements changes - The AI suggests and applies code changes with your approval

-5. Tracks progress - Updates the proposal status as work progresses
+5. Tracks progress - Updates the task status as work progresses

 Interactive Session